Junípero Serra: Monterey

 On Pentecost Sunday, June 3, 1770, Serra, Portolá and the whole expedition held a ceremony at a makeshift chapel erected next to a massive oak tree by Monterey Bay, to found mission San Carlos Borromeo.
 "The men of the land and sea expeditions coming from different directions met here at the same time," wrote Serra, "we singing the divine praises in our launch, while the gentlemen on land sang in their hearts."
 After the raising and planting of a large cross, which Serra blessed, "the standards of our Catholic monarch were also set up, the one ceremony ... accompanied by shouts of 'Long live the Faith!' and the other by 'Long live the King!'
 Added to this was the clangor of the bells, the volleys of the muskets, and the cannonading from the ship."
 Both king Carlos III and viceroy Carlos de Croix had chosen to name the new mission after Carlo Borromeo.
 The body of a sailor, Alexo Niño, who had died the day before aboard the San Antonio, was buried at the foot of the newly erected cross.

 Serra realized from the start that the new mission needed relocation: While the Laws of the Indies required missions to be located near Indian villages, there were no Indian settlements near the newly christened mission by Monterey Bay.
 "It might be necessary," wrote Serra to the guardian of the college of San Fernando, "to change the site of the mission toward the area of Carmel, a locality indeed more delightful and suitable because of the extent and excellent quality of the land and water supply necessary to produce very abundant harvests."

 On July 9, the San Antonio set sail from Monterey, bound for Mexico.
 Aboard were Portolá and Miguel Costansó, along with several letters from Serra.
 Forty men, including the two friars and five Baja Indians, remained to develop the mission on the Monterey peninsula.
 In San Diego, 450 mi south, 23 men remained to develop the mission there.
 Both groups would have to wait a year before receiving supplies and news from Mexico.

 Missions founded

-When the party reached San Diego on July 1, Serra stayed behind to start the Mission San Diego de Alcalá, the first of the 21 California missions (including the nearby Visita de la Presentación, also founded under Serra's leadership).
+When the party reached San Diego on July 1, Serra stayed behind to start Mission San Diego de Alcalá, the first of the 21 California missions (including the nearby Visita de la Presentación, also founded under Serra's leadership).

 Junipero Serra moved to the area that is now Monterey in 1770, and founded Mission San Carlos Borroméo de Carmelo.
 He remained there as "Father Presidente" of the Alta California missions.
 In 1771, Serra relocated the mission to Carmel, which became known as "Mission Carmel" and served as his headquarters.